 Just think about the teenager: he eats a lot because he is in a growth spurt.

-A common “tell” of a parent with a teen is the frequent grocery store shops–like every two days– just to keep the kitchen stocked.
+A common “tell” is the frequent grocery store stops by parents, like every two days, just to keep the kitchen stocked.

 When children go for long stretches without food, obviously that can wrestle up some fierce hunger.